 Branded Keywords Fact #1 – Over 50% of Searches on the App Store are Branded

 This means that half of the users search specifically for brand/app names and have a high intent to install or buy the app they find.
 In fact, the initial findings of AppsFlyer stated that 66% of all searches on the App Store consist of the name of an app or a competitor.
 Only 34% of the queries are discovery-centric and include keywords of a more general type.
+This is the situation with branded vs non-branded keywords.

 According to AppTweak, top 20 keywords in the US (Search Popularity > 80) are all brands, with the exception of “games”.
 This speaks to the fact that branded queries bring about the biggest increase in traffic.
 And we all know that branded keywords are the most converting ones.